Larry Bowa still going strong at 75 as Phillies guest instructor at spring training

-PHILADELPHIA — Larry Bowa is 75 years old and back at spring training in Clearwater, Fla.
-His title is senior adviser, but his routine is not one you’d see being performed by a typical senior citizen of his similar age.
+PHILADELPHIA — Larry Bowa is 75 years old and back at spring training in Clearwater, Florida.
+His title is senior adviser, but his routine is not one you’d see being performed by a typical senior citizen of similar age.

 He’s up early, at the ballpark before 7 a.m. and on the elliptical for a 45-minute stride before 8.
 He follows that up by either doing 10 wind sprints or going for a long walk around the four Carpenter Complex fields.